gitty101/ionic-dice/README.md

-# Dice roller: a virtual dice rolling app.
+# Dice roller: a virtual dice rolling app
 This ionic has a single button that, when pressed, displays a nubmer between one and twenty in a text box.

 ## Exercises